9 Reasons People Fail the CFA® Exam

 Another trap you may have succumbed to is slowing down in the real exam compared to your mock exam attempts.
 This can occur as candidates feel the need to double-check their answers in the real exam.
 If this applies to you, ensure that you complete the exam before going back to double-check your answers.
 If you are taking the full three hours to complete a mock exam, you cannot afford to slow down in the real exam.

-We know, in the case of marginal students, that CFA Institute will review the candidates’ Ethics score before deciding whether to pass them to the next level.
-If you have a high banding (10 or 9) and a poor Ethics score, then this is likely to have caused your fail.
+We know, in the case of marginal students, that CFA Institute reviews ethics scores before deciding whether to pass candidates.
+If you have a high banding (10 or 9) and a poor Ethics score, then this is likely to have caused you to fail the exam.

 Ensure that you leave studying Ethics to the last couple of months before the exam to aid retention.
 You must study Ethics using the CFA Institute text to be properly prepared.
 Then, the key is to practice as many Ethics questions as you possibly can.
 Finally, it is always worth reading the material one last time the day before the exam to aid with short-term recall.